 MGT 434.
 PUBLIC POLICY TOWARD BUSINESS (formerly BUS 434).
-The emergent patters of state and federal legislation and the contemporary significance of changing public policies which affect business enterprise together with an identification and analysis from the historical and legal point of view of the rights and responsibilities of management, labor and the public.
+This course will examine the emergent patterns of state and federal legislation and the contemporary significance of changing public policies which affect business enterprise together with an identification and analysis from the historical and legal point of view of the rights and responsibilities of management, labor and the public.
 Prerequisites: Senior standing and BUS 351.
 (F).